Janet-Priya/Portfolio-sample/README.md

 This is a personal portfolio project developed by **Janet Priya Anand**, built as part of a mandatory academic submission.
 It showcases my background, technical skills, projects, and aspirations as an **aspiring Data Scientist**.
+But to be honest, it's more of a sample of it and doesn't have everything.
+Hence this is not legit.

 ---